-In the Marketing Communication certificate program, you’ll learn how to create omni-channel campaigns that are as innovative as they are integrated.
+In the Marketing Communication certificate program, you’ll learn how to create digital marketing campaigns that are as innovative as they are integrated.
 Learn to build a campaign driven by strategic objectives that reaches your target market and delivers optimized results.
-The certificate program covers consumer behavior, market research, and the communicating brand—all while developing powerful marketing campaigns and strategies.
-From developing strategic tactics to measuring their effectiveness, certificate courses explore how to work with or in teams to create compelling marketing campaigns.
+The certificate program covers consumer behavior, market research, digital marketing, and communicating brand—all while developing powerful marketing campaigns and strategies.
+From developing strategic tactics to measuring their effectiveness, certificate courses explore how to work with or in teams to create compelling traditional and digital marketing campaigns.

 You’ll learn to:

-- Design, manage, and measure persuasive, integrated, omni-channel marketing communication campaigns
+- Design, manage, and measure persuasive, integrated, digital marketing communication campaigns

-- Assess the current scope and predict future trends in traditional, social, mobile, email, and search marketing
+- Assess the current scope and predict future trends in traditional, social, mobile, email, search, and digital marketing

 - Measure marketing communication efforts and create plans to adjust future campaigns based on results

 - Create strategies to elevate an organization’s or client’s marketing and branding efforts

 Credits earned through this graduate certificate may apply toward a master's degree in Communication Management.

 For more information about our graduation rates, the median debt of students who have completed the program, and other important information, please visit our website at http://www.du.edu/learn/certificates/disclosure/opc.html

 The graduate Certificate of Advanced Study in Marketing Communication requires completion of 24 credit hours (6 courses).